JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make the tooltip always be inside the posts div in the middle and not overflowing #DONE
 - The tooltip is clipping to the left on phones(I set it to be relative to the post div and not the text span) #DONE
 - When making a post and staring a word with an @, a list of users should appear that we can tag #DONE
-- Style the list of suggested users
+- Style the list of suggested users #DONE
+- Improve function that filters usernames to also include first and last names, lowercase

 ## Bug fixing followers
 - Follower numbers on profile are not correct #DONE